IchBinLeoon/anisearch-discord-bot/README.md

 - `trace <image-url|with image as attachment>:` Tries to find the anime the image is from through the image url or the image as attachment.

+- `source <image-url|with image as attachment>:` Tries to find the source of an image through the image url or the image as attachment.

 ### Help
 - `help [command]:` Shows help or displays information about a command.